 Mindfulness can be a powerful tool for children facing bullying.
 Researchers in China found that it helps protect kids from depression that often follows bullying.
 Sandra McCloy’s research suggests mindfulness teaches children to see different perspectives and react constructively when bullied.

 Mindfulness might even prevent bullying.
-Teaching empathy through mindfulness and social-emotional learning could stop bullying behaviours before they start.
+Teaching empathy through mindfulness and social-emotional learning could stop bullying behaviors before they start.

 Mindfulness Meditation and Other Practices